AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 DID YOU KNOW?

-Michigan is one of only four states to ban auto insurance companies from basing premiums on credit scores and gender — good news for men and those with bad credit.
+Michigan is one of only four states to ban auto insurance companies from basing premiums on credit scores and gender — good news for young men and those with bad credit.

 Best Auto Insurance Companies in Michigan